woocommerce/dewped/README.md

   $ dewped latest-versions [SLUG] [OFFSET] [--json] [-r] [-p]

 ARGUMENTS
-  SLUG    [default: wordpress] Slug of the extension OFFSET  [default: 2] How far from the latest we should offset
+  SLUG    [default: wordpress] Slug of the plugin.
+It should be registered on WordPress.org.
+  OFFSET  [default: 2] How far from the latest we should offset

 FLAGS